Updated 15 June 2026

 The Two Weeks Notice Template

-This template covers the four essential elements every resignation letter needs while staying under 150 words, which is the sweet spot according to HR professionals surveyed by SHRM in 2024.
-It works for 80% of professional situations across industries from tech startups to Fortune 500 companies.
+This template covers the four essential elements every resignation letter needs while staying under 150 words, which is the sweet spot HR professionals consistently recommend.
+It works for most professional situations across industries from tech startups to Fortune 500 companies.

 Dear [Manager Name],